sonic-net/SONiC/doc/vlan/switchport-mode-support/Switchport Mode and VLAN CLI Enhancement.md

 **8.** Change Mode from Access to Routed

 Ethernet0 is in Access mode, switching an access port to routed is not possible until it has an untagged member.
-Switching access to routed will show following error:
+Changing  mode from access to routed will show following error:

 <img src="https://user-images.githubusercontent.com/61490193/236168568-40e2c53b-d674-49b5-8885-faefac2283e5.png" width="65%" height="30%">

 **9.**  Change Mode from Access to Trunk

 Ethernet0 is in Access mode, switching an access to trunk mode is possible and its untagged member will be retained.
-After Switching from Access to Trunk, all functionalities of a trunk mode will be available.
+After changing mode from access to trunk, all functionalities of a trunk mode can be used/configred on Port

 <img src="https://user-images.githubusercontent.com/61490193/236169645-6911ab37-8384-4c4e-b9d1-5e6af634497d.png" width="65%" height="30%">

-We are giving examples for physical ports, these commands work in the same way for PortChannels as they do for physical ports.
+We have given examples/usage for switchport mode configuration from routed to access on physical port.
+This works in the same way for PortChannels as they do for physical ports.

 #### Configuring Port & PortChannel from Routed to Trunk

 * Physical Port Configuration

-In these examples, Ethernet4 will be configured as “Trunk” from “Routed” for Port.
+In these examples, Ethernet4 will be configured as “Trunk” from “Routed” on Port.

 By default, all ports are in routed mode and have IP assigned.
 For Switchport configuration we have to remove IP assignment otherwise CLI will show following Error: